-Prior to leave the beach or Marina
+Prior to leaving the Marina

-- The skipper is responsible for completing the patrol boat checklist prior to operating his/her vessel.
-(See below) - Ensure that there are sufficient life jackets for those on-board and adhere to the Personal Buoyancy Policy - Each patrol boat skipper must familiarise themselves and crewmembers with the location of the safety equipment for each vessel they have been allocated to. - All engine and safety systems must be in proper working condition.
-The following areas are to be considered: - Outboard engines must be securely attached to the boat. - Kill switches must be fully functional and used at all times. - The steering mechanism should be free and easy to use. - Throttle and gear changing mechanisms must be positive and reliable.
+- Ensure that there are sufficient life jackets for those on-board and adhere to the Personal Buoyancy policy - Each patrol boat skipper must familiarise themselves and crew members with the location of the safety equipment for each vessel they have been allocated to. - All engine and safety systems must be in proper working condition.
+The following areas are to be considered: - Sufficient fuel for the expected period of operation plus 50% - Outboard engines must be securely attached to the boat. - Kill switches must be fully functional and used at all times. - The steering mechanism should be free and easy to use. - Throttle and gear changing mechanisms must be positive and reliable. - VHF Radio operational, fully charged and tuned to the nominated channel.

-The skipper shall perform a radio check to the MHYC Sailing Office, and report fuel levels and number of persons on board.
+The skipper shall perform a radio check to the Start Boat and report number of persons on board.

-In the situation of less than 50% of current fuel capacity or if any difficulties with radio communications are encountered the Sailing Manager should be contacted to assist with coordinating re-fuelling or repairs.
+The Sailing Manager should be contacted to assist with co-ordinating any re-fuelling or repairs.
 In appropriate circumstances with permission of the Sailing Manager, the skipper and crew may commence operations while arranging extra fuel to be collected at the first opportunity.

-Upon returning to the beach or safe harbour
+Upon returning to the Marina

-- The skipper is responsible for shutting down and securing their vessel upon returning to shore which include the following: - Ensuring that the vessel is securely berthed in the correct location; - Turning off all batteries, recording fuel levels, and locking up the boat; - Removing all rubbish and personal belongings; - Returning all equipment to applicable storage areas; - Completing patrol boat log and returning to Sailing Office, reporting any issues or defects.
+- The skipper is responsible for shutting down and securing their vessel upon returning to shore which include the following: - Ensuring that the vessel is securely berthed in the correct location; - o Turning off all batteries, recording fuel levels and returning keys; - Removing all rubbish and personal belongings; - Returning all equipment to the Sailing Office or applicable storage areas; - Reporting any issues or defects.